sawuer/ramona-js/README.md

 * logic() - all business logic of your component
 * view() - templates

-You can notice that state prop "header" are equal view() prop and name of this tag.
+You can notice that state prop "header" are equal to view() prop and name of this tag.
 **This is the only way to create a dependency of "state" and "views()".**
 If you put "false" into "this.state.header" header will leave the DOM.